gdamore/tcell/README.md

 # ![Tcell](logos/tcell.png)

+Please see [here](UKRAINE.md) for an important message for the people of Russia.

 _Tcell_ is a _Go_ package that provides a cell based view for text terminals, like _XTerm_.
 It was inspired by _termbox_, but includes many additional improvements.